bmullan/CIAB.Full-Mesh.VPN.Wireguard.FRR.BGP.VXLAN.Internet.Overlay.Architecture/docs/index.md

     #
     # If you use Quagga comments begin with an exclamation "!"
     # If you use FRR you can use either a Hash or exclamation mark.
-    # I recommend using FRR as it seems to be moving faster that quaga todaay.
+    # I recommend using FRR as it seems to be moving faster that Quagga today.
     #
     #===================================================================
     # Default to using syslog. /etc/rsyslog.d/45-frr.conf places the log